BuddyForms/Buddyforms-Woocommerce-Simple-Auctions/readme.txt

 All code is clean and well documented (inline as well as in the documentation).

-The BuddyForms documentation with many how-to’s is always eveluting!
+The BuddyForms documentation with many how-to’s is always growing!

 If you still get stuck somewhere, our support gets you back on the right track.
 You can find all help buttons in your BuddyForms settings panel in your WP dashboard!